Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

-- Connecting devices that don’t support Wi-Fi, like smart TVs or game consoles.
+- Connecting devices that don’t support Wi-Fi.

-- Providing a faster network connection to rooms where running an ethernet cable isn’t practical.
+- Providing a faster network connection to rooms where running an Ethernet cable isn’t practical.

 1. Starter Kits Come in Packs of Two

-Think of powerline adapters as a way to extend your network from Point A to Point B, wherein each point is an electrical outlet around your house.
-Because of this, powerline ethernet devices typically come in starter kits of two, as a single device is useless on its own.
+Think of powerline adapters as a way to extend your network from point A to point B, wherein each point is an electrical outlet around your house.
+Because of this, powerline Ethernet devices typically come in starter kits of two, as a single device is useless on its own.

-You can purchase more to extend your network around your house – just make sure all of your devices are compatible (more on that later).
+You can purchase more to extend your network around your house; just make sure all of your devices are compatible (more on that later).

 2. They Need to Connect to a Router